SyedIbrahimHamza/Login-System/README.md

 def login():

-The registration and login logic is currently written directly in the main program.
+The registration and login logic is currently written directly inside the main program loop.

 Functions can be introduced in a future version to make the program more organized, reusable, and easier to maintain.